wrightkelsey/ptta_haiti/README.md

 Questionnaires and manuals, and supporting document are in folder doc.

 Stata version 14 or later.
 Requires Stata commands available from SSC : distinct, estout, pdslasso, ritest.
-Versions used in replication in /ado.
+Last versions tested for replication are copied in /ado.

 			which pdslasso
 			*! pdslasso 1.0.03 04sept2018